 The pipe was roughly sculpted using a hunk of white oven-bake Sculpey clay and then painted in a few different shades of brown.
 It has no air holes and is very lumpy.
 Sting was bolted together using craft foam, a dowel rod, and the hacked off hilt of my nephew’s plastic ninja sword.
-It was hot glued and E6000’d with binder clips while it cured, Plasti Dipped, brushed silver, and then the Elvish was slapped on in Sharpie while the handle was wrapped in scrap suede and silver marker scribbles.
+It was hot glued and E6000’d, held together with binder clips while it cured, Plasti Dipped, brushed silver, and then the Elvish was slapped on in Sharpie while the handle was wrapped in scrap suede and silver marker scribbles.
 Ten foot rule, right?

 The fabric components of my costume were both bought and handmade.
 As I said earlier, the bodice was purchased this year at renfest and the skirt was re-purposed from that same day’s costume.
 I cut off the bottom eight inches of a beige cotton broadcloth underskirt to make it hobbit length and left the hem raw.
 A yard of scratchy woven cotton became the apron after a few simple passes under the sewing machine’s needle.
 The brown velvet cloak has been in my wardrobe since my first trip to renfest in 8th grade (!), and the blouse is just a long sleeve cream button-down with a subtle stripe pattern.
 Hidden underneath my skirt is a set of lovely cotton knee-length bloomers that really made me feel whimsical and true-to-character, even if no one else saw them.